 → Secondary Copper Deficiency

-When the copper levels are sufficient in the soil and forages, but there are other minerals that are binding the absorption of copper, this is called secondary copper deficiency.
+When the copper levels are sufficient in the soil and forages, but there are other minerals that are binding the absorption of copper, this is called a secondary copper deficiency.

 The minerals that are known copper antagonists are iron, lead, manganese, cadmium, sulfates, and molybdenum.

-My goats will suffer from secondary copper deficiency if I don’t stay on top of their copper intake.
+My goats will suffer from a secondary copper deficiency if I don’t stay on top of their copper intake.
 Our well water is very high in iron and copper and this inhibits the absorption of copper.
 You can read more about this here: How Your Water Can Affect Your Goat Herd

 Secondary copper deficiency tends to be more responsive to treatment than primary copper deficiency.